General

 There is a practice of creating fake blogs, and many people post content to them.
 This doesn’t seem bad at first, but the blog’s entire purpose is to create backlinks to the poster’s business.
 Unfortunately, this creates a lot of artificial backlinks, and Google does not like this.

 Another aspect of blog networks is when people buy the domains for websites with high domain authority.
 They then use those websites to create backlinks for their primary sites.
 The thought is that since it has high domain authority, Google will see it as trustworthy.
-However, Google has caught on and will heavily penalize you for doing this.
+However, Google has caught on and can penalize you for doing this.

-Guest book Links
+Guest Book Links

 Some websites will have a page dedicated to having you sign a virtual guestbook.
 It will allow you to post links to your site in the comments.
 If Google catches wind of this, it will automatically lower your rank.